Dixon3o/rock_paper_scissors/README.md

 This is my 3rd project on TOP and I will be building Rock Paper Scissors game with JS.
-Note that for now it will be only played on console.
-I will probably add GUI later.
+I added a bit of UI now.
+You have 3 buttons, each for scissors,rock or paper.
+It is played until one of the players raeched 5 points.